Mindfulness & coaching to create change in your life & your world

 I’ve joined several organizations at a challenge point - with staff turnover or a loss of income meaning at least one person asks “Should we just close our doors?”

-I’ve also helped groups navigating confusing ruptures, where everyone has someone different to blame and the group as a whole needs an updated path.
+I’ve also helped groups navigate confusing ruptures, where everyone has someone different to blame and the group as a whole needs an updated path.

 Teaching & Writing